Emmanuelkimutai/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-function that returns the number of keys in a dictionary function that prints a dictionary by ordered keys function that replace or adds key/value in a dictionary
+function that returns the number of keys in a dictionary function that prints a dictionary by ordered keys function that replace or adds key/value in a dictionary function that deletes a key in a dictionary